tommyd2377/GoPulse-ionic/README.md

 # GoPulse-ionic3
-social news platform written in TypeScript usingthe Ionic framework
+social news platform written in TypeScript using the Ionic framework